sorokadima/LLM-engineer-handbook-uaUK/README.md

 Use Cases

 - [Datasets](https://huggingface.co/docs/datasets/en/index) - A vast collection of ready-to-use datasets for machine learning tasks, including NLP, computer vision, and audio, with tools for easy access, filtering, and preprocessing.
+- [Argilla](https://github.com/argilla-io/argilla) - A UI tool for curating and reviewing datasets for LLM evaluation or training.
+- [distilabel](https://distilabel.argilla.io/latest/) - A library for generating synthetic datasets with LLM APIs or models.

 Fine-tuning